istvank/slideshare-slides/README.md

 ...where `id` is the id you get through the WordPress embed code after clicking "Share" below any slideshow on slideshare.net.

+**Disclaimer:** This piece of software is not developed or supported by SlideShare or LinkedIn.
+It is developed independently by the community, however it may use libraries or depend on functionalities provided by SlideShare.

 ## Dependencies